jzplius/Pavezikas/README.md

 NOTE THAT:
 =========

-* This is app is still being developed (close to be in a beta state), so it is not fully-functional (part of buttons are not-resposive to clicks and so on...)
+* This is app is still being developed, so it is not fully-functional (part of buttons are not-resposive to clicks and so on...)
 * I worked on the middleware & server-side of the project.
-Most of UI-side was sketched and implemented by other colleague.
+Huge part of UI-side was sketched and implemented by other colleague.

 Functionalities based on screens:
 =========

-* Add a post (plus icon on actionbar).
+* Add a post.
 Provides a handled 3 step post add mechanism.
 * Posts.
 Displays a list of all added posts.
 * Post information.
 When clicked on post in list, provides a detail information about post.